Environment and Food Security Educator

 • 5 years' professional work experience

 Previous experience in gardening, farming, natural resource management, environmental education, conservation and/or a demonstrated commitment to community development are highly valued.
-Ideal candidates also have experience in training and facilitation as well as monitoring and evaluation.

 Required Language Skills